-- 1. TX FIR Equalization.
+- TX FIR Equalization.
 This problem investigates TX FIR equalization using the 12" Backplane channel "peters\01\0605\B12\thru.s4p" from course website.
-For parts (a) and (b), use the example matlab code "channel\data\pulse\pda.m" and produce the following 2 graphs: - a) Peak-Distortion Eye Height versus FIR tap number at 4, 8, and 16Gbps (3 lines).
+For parts (a) and (b), use the example MATLAB code "channel\data\pulse\pda.m" and produce the following 2 graphs: - a) Peak-Distortion Eye Height versus FIR tap number at 4G, 8G, and 16Gbps (3 lines).
 For the tap numbers, use 1-tap (no equalization), 2-tap (1-post), 3-tap (1-pre and 1-post), and 4-tap (1-pre, 2-post).
 Don't restrict the TX equalizer resolution for this graph. - b) 8Gb/s Peak-Distortion Eye Height versus Equalizer Resolution with 2, 3, and 4-tap equalization (3-lines).
-For the tap resolution sweep, use 3, 4, 5, 6, and also include the infinite resolution data
+For the tap resolution sweep, use 3, 4, 5, 6 bits, and also include the infinite resolution data.

-Note: The above matlab code also requires the "tx\eq.m" function.
-Also, this matlab code is only reference code.
+Note: The above MATLAB code also requires the "tx\eq.m" function.
+Also, this MATLAB code is only a reference code.
 Feel free to modify and improve upon the code as you wish.

-- c) Design a 8Gb/s TX Driver with Equalization [4].
-Modify one of your drivers from lab3 to include FIR equalization. - i.
-The maximum output voltage swing can be anywhere from 350mVppd (min.) to 1Vppd (max.).
+- c) Design an 8Gb/s TX Driver with Equalization [4].
+Modify one of your drivers from Lab3 to include FIR equalization. - i.
+The maximum output voltage swing can be anywhere from 300mVppd (min.) to 1Vppd (max.).
 This gives you the flexibility to choose whichever driver you wish from low-swing voltage-mode to current-mode. - ii.
 Use the results from part (a) and (b) to justify your tap number and resolution. - iii.
-Include 2 8Gb/s PRBS eye diagrams one without equalization (all weight on cursor) and one with the proper equalization taps enabled.
-Import the s-parameter file into your Cadence simulation to produce the eye diagrams.
+Include two 8Gb/s PRBS eye diagrams one without equalization (all weight on main cursor) and one with the proper equalization taps enabled.
+Import the sparameter file into your Cadence simulation to produce the eye diagrams.
 Make sure the channel is properly terminated at both ends.
 Note, as you will have some additional driver capacitance, the equalization taps may change slightly. - iv.
-The driver and at least one predriver stage should be full-transistor level design.
-The other blocks (PRBS, delay elements, etc) can be macromodeled. - v.
+The driver and at least one pre-driver stage should be full-transistor level design.
+The other blocks (PRBS, delay elements, etc) can be macro-models. - v.
 Report transmitter power consumption, power efficiency (mW/Gb/s), and 8Gb/s eye height and width. - 2.
 RX CTLE Equalization.
-Design a 8Gb/s active CTLE to meet the following specifications: - a) Min peak gain at Nyquist (4GHz) of 6dB - b) Zero frequency tunable from a minimum range of 500MHz to 1GHz - c) Minimum tunable peaking (magnitude difference between Nyquist and low frequency response) range of 12dB (Example: +6dB at 4GHz and -6dB at low frequency). - d) Load capacitor = 25fF - i.
-Produce frequency response plots showing the zero and peaking tenability. - ii.
-Produce a 8Gb/s PRBS eye diagram with the 12" Backplane channel sparameter channel output as the input to the CTLE.
+Design an 8Gb/s active CTLE to meet the following specifications: - a) Min peak gain at Nyquist (4GHz) of 6dB - b) Zero frequency tunable from a minimum range of 500MHz to 1GHz - c) Minimum tunable peaking (magnitude difference between Nyquist and low frequency response) range of 12dB (Example: +6dB at Nyquist frequency and -6dB at low frequency). - d) Load capacitor = 25 fF - i.
+Produce frequency response plots showing the zero and peaking tunability. - ii.
+Produce an 8Gb/s PRBS eye diagram with the 12" Backplane channel output as the input to the CTLE.
 Optimize the CTLE settings for optimal eye opening.